Parry Sound Municipalities.

 Town of Parry Sound

-Parry Sound is the largest town on the east shore of Georgian Bay and the lagest town in the District of Parry Sound.
+Parry Sound is the largest town on the east shore of Georgian Bay and the largest town in the District of Parry Sound.

 Whitestone Township was incorporated in 2000, with the amalgamation the townships of East Burpee, Burton, McKenzie, Ferrie, Hagerman, and part of Croft.
-Lake Wahwashkesh is located within the township, as are Whitestone Lake and a large section of the Magnetawan River.
-In addition, the township also includes the small communities of Ardbeg, Dunchurch, Maple Island, and the village of Whitestone.
+Lake Wahwashkesh is located within the Whitestone, as are Whitestone Lake and a large section of the Magnetawan River.
+Also, the township also includes the small communities of Ardbeg, Dunchurch, Maple Island, and the village of Whitestone.